1KHA/dhwmk/memory-bank/productContext.md

     - Admins can view and manage mentors, including their availability and bookings.
 7.  **Milestone Tracking:**
     - Admins create milestones for teams to complete.
-    - Teams can view and submit their work for each milestone.
+    - Teams can view and submit their work for each milestone, including uploading files (up to 10MB) in various formats.
+    - Files are securely stored in Vercel Blob storage and organized in appropriate folders.
-    - Admins can review and provide feedback on milestone submissions.
+    - Admins can review submissions, download files, and provide feedback on milestone submissions.